LatinumFinance/LatinumFinance.github.io/usdt.md

 > Stake at your own risk.
-Do your own research before investing in a token.
+Do your own research before Staking.
 >
-> BE AWARE OF IMPERMANENT LOSS AND THE RISKS INVOLVED WITH STAKING ASSETS!
+> Staking stablecoins like Tether(USDT) is much safer then staking any other non US Dollar pegged asset.
 >
-> Find out more about impermanent loss and the risks to staking here: [Link to staking risks](./Atom)
+> Find out more about impermanent loss and the risks to staking here: <a>= href="https://commerce.coinbase.com/checkout/f305e564-fb8d-41d3-9011-ad5d5f9e6c05" Risks to Staking </a>
 >